MuhtasimTanmoy/notebook/language/erlang/elixir.md

 - Atom
     - Maintains atom table.
     - String value is kept in table.
-    - Atom holds a refernce
+    - Atom holds a reference
-    - `&` sign is capture operator.
-It turns function in to lambda.
+    - The `&` sign is the capture operator.
+It turns function into lambda.

 - Higher order function
-    - Functions in Elixir are first class citizens.
+    - Functions in Elixir are first-class citizens.
     - This means that functions can be passed along as arguments to other functions.
 This also means that functions can return other functions as values.

-- List compreshension
+- List comprehension
     - See python
-        - new_list = [expression for member in iterable (if conditional)]
+        - new_list = [expression for a member in iterable (if conditional)]

-    - Being a FP language, Elixir has no loops
+    - Being an FP language, Elixir has no loops

     - In fact, all of Elixir’s data structures are immutable